zero harmful impurities

 Then I got my towel and went out to the lake.
 The lake was so big that there were actual waves in it.
-They weren’t big, but they kept crushing in as if the lake thought it was an ocean.
-I bounced around in the water for a while, then I lay down on the sand.
+They were small, but they kept crushing in as if the lake thought it was an ocean.
+I splashed around in the water for a while, then I lay down on the sand.

 To make his point, he put a finger to his neck, the Russian sign for the consumption of alcoholic beverages.
 I looked around.
 The sun was high in the sky, I was yet to have lunch.

 That night, I had a little bit of alcohol by myself.

 say what now?

 See the little note on the top of the label?
 It says: HARMFUL IMPURITIES.